Is it normal for condoms to slip a little?

 Why does the condom slip off if I use a right size condom?

 Condoms rarely slip off if you’re using the right size.
 That said, using your condom the wrong way may also result in it slipping off or breaking during intercourse.
-Here are some of the most common causes.
+Here are some of the most common causes for a condom slipping off:

 You’re not putting the condom on correctly